DWTechs/Checkard.js/README.md

  *               If true, uses strict equality (===).
  *               If false, uses loose equality (==).
  *               Defaults to true.
- * @returns True if the number is zero based on the specified comparison type, otherwise false.
+ * @returns {boolean} True if the number is zero based on the specified comparison type, otherwise false.
  */
 isOrigin(n: number, type: boolean = true): boolean {}